Joaquín Loriga: From Spain to the Philippines

 In 1924, Loriga, as squad leader, proposed the idea of an air route from Spain to the Philippines.
-At that time no direct air connection existed between Europe and the Far East, even when France and UK were studying that possibility, considering their conquests in the area.

-The motivation to sponsor the trip was the connection between the old Spanish colony and Spain, with current commercial links and a considerable Spanish population in the capital, together with a memory of the old colonial times as more beneficial than the contemporary American occupation.
+At that time, there was no direct air connection between Europe and the Far East, even when France and UK were studying that possibility, considering their conquests in the area.
+There was a historic connection between the old Spanish colony and Spain, with commercial links and a considerable Spanish population in the capital, together with memories of the old colonial times as more beneficial than the current American occupation.

-Three Breguet XIX left Madrid on 5 April 1926, but only one plane made it to Manila.
+Three Breguet XIXs left Madrid on 5 April 1926, but only one plane made it to Manila.
 The other two planes were forced to land and were abandoned in the North African desert and on the coast of China.

-After each stopover, the pilots rested whilst the engineers checked the airplanes.
-Then, at the beginning of the next flight, the engineers tried to sleep on the rear wing.
+After each stopover, the engineers checked the airplanes.
 During the flight between Tripoli and Cairo, one of the biplanes flown by Rafael Martínez Estévez had to return to Tunisia due to an engine failure.
-Loriga, after flying through Iran, Pakistan, India and Vietnam, was forced to execute an emergency landing for a leakage of water in the biplane.
+Loriga, after flying through Iran, Pakistan, India and Vietnam, was forced to make an emergency landing due to a leakage of water in the biplane.
 He landed in Tien-Pack harbour, close to Guangzhou, in China; the crew were missing for several days, believed to have crashed into the ocean.

-Loriga, together with the pilot Eduardo González-Gallarza, continued flying in the last biplane.
-The pilot registered strong dust storms between Karachi and Agra, and takeoffs in fog after Calcutta, so they could only use their Stinchilla compass for navigation, the first time only instruments used in Spanish aviation.
-The two explorers landed in Aparri on 11 May at 2:20 in the afternoon; a multitude of Filipinos, whom the pilots described as frantic with enthusiasm, gathered around them and carried the Spaniards on their shoulders.

-The pilots later wrote: "We must confess our emotions on stepping on that land, our temples pulsated violently, our hearts beat madly and childish tears flowed from our eyes."
+Loriga, together with the pilot, Eduardo González-Gallarza, continued flying in the last biplane.
+They encountered strong dust storms between Karachi and Agra and takeoffs in fog after Calcutta, so they could only use their Stinchilla compass for navigation, the first time only instruments used in Spanish aviation.
+The two explorers landed in Aparri on 11 May at 2:20 in the afternoon; a multitude of Filipinos, whom the pilots described as frantic with enthusiasm, carried the Spaniards on their shoulders.
+The pilots later wrote, "We must confess our emotions on stepping on that land, our temples pulsated violently, our hearts beat madly and childish tears flowed from our eyes."
 The final stage of their flight came in the morning of 13 May.
 Gallarza and Loriga bade farewell to the officials and residents of Aparri, dropping small Spanish flags over Tuguegarao, Iligan, and Echague along the way as a salute to them.
 The pilots were escorted by 12 airplanes of the United States Army as they were halfway to Manila.
 At 11:20 in the morning, the two completed their mission.

-On 27 May, Loriga Taboada traveled to Macao to meet with his engineer, disassemble the biplane and pack it for transportation in the steamship Claudio López before his departure to Spain.
+On 27 May, Loriga traveled to Macao to meet with his engineer, disassemble the biplane and pack it for transportation in the steamship Claudio López before his departure to Spain.